nomadoor/ComfyUI-DualPanel-Subgraph-Viewer/docs/adr/2025-10-19-dual-panel-resize.md

 - Added a temporary body class while resizing to give user feedback, suppress unwanted text selection, and disable layout transitions that caused visible gaps.
 - Throttled canvas resizes with `requestAnimationFrame` during pointer moves to keep drag interactions responsive while still redrawing at the next frame.
 - When the panel is open, detected the existing PrimeVue canvas toolbar (`.p-buttongroup.p-component.p-buttongroup-vertical`) and the minimap container (`.minimap-main-container`), pinning both to the viewport with fixed positioning so they stay anchored while the panel resizes the main canvas host.
+- Considered wiring `MutationObserver` + resize listeners so newly mounted minimap/zoom widgets stay pinned, but the naive prototype caused a feedback loop: pinning adjusts inline styles → observer fires → repin → layout thrashes.
+We postponed that approach until we can scope the observer to stable containers and temporarily pause it around our own mutations.

 ## Consequences
 - Users can resize the panel freely, and their preferred width survives reloads in the same browser profile.